Golden Gate to Ancient Rus'. VI

 What do you think an icon is?

-A real icon painter had to be a righteous person, an outstanding personality: to have the talent of an artist, the knowledge of a theologian.
+A real icon painter had to be a righteous man, an extraordinary person: he had the talent of an artist and the knowledge of a theologian.
 A woman, as well as a person of a different faith, could not become an icon painter.
 In Rus', icon painters were treated with great respect.
-Before starting work on the icon, the artist fasted, went to the bath the day before, put on a clean shirt.
-Getting to work, the icon painter offered up a prayer to God, asking him for grace for his labors.
+Before starting work on the icon, the artist fasted, went to the bathhouse the day before, and put on a clean shirt.
+When starting work, the icon painter offered a prayer to God, asking him for grace for his labors.

 Student. - The most revered icon in Rus' was the image of the Mother of God with a baby in her arms.
-This icon is calledOur Lady of Vladimir and became a kind of symbol of Rus' - the greatest Russian shrine (currently it is stored in the Tretyakov Gallery).
+This icon was calledOur Lady of Vladimir and became a kind of symbol of Rus' - the greatest Russian shrine (it is currently kept in the Tretyakov Gallery).
 Our Lady of Vladimir is one of the most perfect works of world art.

-The plot of the icon is eternal, like life itself, and touching, like love.
-The Christ Child embraced the Mother of God by the neck and tenderly pressed his cheek to her face.
+The subject of the icon is eternal, like life itself, and touching, like love.
+The Child Christ hugged the Mother of God by the neck and tenderly pressed his cheek to her face.
 The face of the Mother of God is amazing and unique.
-The deepest grief and sadness of the mother, who foresaw the cruel fate of her son, was imprinted in her eyes.
-Love and sadness - two feelings conveyed by a brilliant Byzantine master.
-The mother feels the fate of her child.
+The deepest grief and sadness of the mother, foreseeing the cruel fate of her son, was imprinted in the eyes.
+Love and sadness - two feelings conveyed by the brilliant Byzantine master.
+A mother feels the fate of her child.

-There is a story associated with it.
+There is a story connected with it.
 In 1395, a new danger loomed over Russia.
-The invincible commander of Asia Tamerlane moved his innumerable hordes to the Russian lands.
-The son of Dmitry Donskoy Vasily ordered to bring the icon from Vladimir to Moscow.
-And the incredible happened: Tamerlane's army turned and went home.
+The invincible commander of Asia, Tamerlane, moved his countless hordes to Russian lands.
+The son of Dmitry Donskoy, Vasily, ordered the icon to be brought from Vladimir to Moscow.
+And the incredible happened: Tamerlane’s army turned and went home.

 What cultural values were considered? . - Icons, frescoes, mosaics.

-. - How to call in one word? . - Painting.
+. - How to call it in one word? . - Painting.

 Cyril and Methodius